DiogoAngelim/wordpress-developer/README.md

 <br>

 A visionary Web Developer fueled by ambition and a relentless pursuit of results.
 Armed with a wealth of expertise, specializing in crafting dynamic WordPress solutions across diverse platforms.
-A fervent enthusiast of finance, health, and technology, this developer operates with precision, leaving no detail unchecked.
-With a firm grasp of the Software Development Lifecycle, they navigate complexities with ease, consistently hitting targets through strategic planning and timely project delivery.
+A fervent enthusiast of finance, health, and technology, I operate with precision, leaving no detail unchecked.
+With a firm grasp of the Software Development Lifecycle, I navigate complexities with ease, consistently hitting targets through strategic planning and timely project delivery.
 My problem-solving prowess is unmatched, blending analytical thinking with creative flair.
-A master communicator, they seamlessly engage across all echelons, thriving in collaborative team environments while steadfastly dedicated to ongoing professional growth.
+A master communicator, I seamlessly engage across all echelons, thriving in collaborative team environments while steadfastly dedicated to ongoing professional growth.

 <br><br>